-Uncertainties - how to think about them, estimate them, minimize them, and talk about them - are a central focus of Physics 28.
+Uncertainties - how to think about them, estimate them, minimize them, and talk about them - are an important aspect of Physics 22.
 We will learn a handful of statistical definitions and methods, but we will concentrate on whether they make sense rather than whether we can justify them rigorously.
 Our goal is to equip ourselves to talk and think reasonably about the experimental situations we encounter in the lab each week.